rorygibb/pathogen_discovery/README.md

 ↳ data → clovert → domestic_status (list of domestication status for species)

+↳ data → speciesrichness (csvs of order and family-level species richness calculated from IUCN data)

 Analysis scripts (numbered in order of use in the study pipeline).
 Each script is annotated at the top to describe its use.